parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 5. Select **Create** to create the SQL Failover Group.

 6. Once the Failover Group has been created, select it in the list.
+You may need to select **Refresh** from the toolbar menu to see the group.

     ![Failover Group is highlighted.](media/failover-group-list.png "Failover Group is highlighted")